Discover a great farm-shop, deli and cafe

 Three miles from Primrose Cottage B&B, on the A388, Tre Pol and Pen opened its doors in January 2019.

-The attention-grabbing name of their farm shop comes from the phrase written by Richard Carew in 1602 – “By Tre, Pol and Pen shall ye know all Cornishmen” – alluding to the common place and surnames in Cornwall.
+The attention-grabbing name of the farm shop comes from the phrase written by Richard Carew in 1602 – “By Tre, Pol and Pen shall ye know all Cornishmen” – alluding to the common place and surnames in Cornwall.

-Tre Pol and Pen is a popular haunt for tourists, foodies, arts and crafts people, as well as the local community, and with good reason - it has much to offer!
+Tre Pol and Pen is rightly a popular haunt for tourists, foodies, arts and crafts people, as well as the local community, and with good reason - it has much to offer!

 We recommend it to our friends and guests as a ‘really should see’ place before you leave our area.